 My bread and butter is facilitating conversations in the form of focus groups, in-depth interviews, ethnography, online communities, and creative workshops.
 I'm inspired by having conversations with different people from all walks of life, from Sao Paulo to Sutton Coldfield.

-I support teams across the lifecycle of a project, from designing proposals and getting costs, to shaping discussion guides and recruitment specs, through to writing topline reports and delivering engaging debriefs.
+I support teams across the lifecycle of a project, from designing proposals to shaping discussion guides and recruitment specs, through to writing topline reports and delivering engaging debriefs.
 I lead teams and act as the client contact, as well as delivering stand-alone support.

 I work on multi-market studies, coordinating with international partners to understand local cultures.
 I've been lucky enough to be taken around the world with my work - whether observing groups in Seoul, looking through wardrobes in Beverly Hills or going on a night out drinking in Bucharest.